-The tenement, which is 100% owned by the Company, is governed by a standard Convention Minière that describes the fiscal and legal regime under which the exploration permits are granted.
-This Project has been optioned to Indigo Resources, who have the right to earn 100% interest in the property subject to work and cash commitments.
-The Company will retain a 2% net smelter royalty ("NSR") in favour of Desert Gold, where a 1% NSR could be bought out at any time for \$1 million by Indigo.
+The tenement was 100% owned by the Company.
+This Project was optioned to Indigo Resources, who had the right to earn 100% interest in the property subject to work and cash commitments with the Company retaining a 2% net smelter royalty ("NSR") in favour of Desert Gold, where a 1% NSR could be bought out at any time for \$1 million by Indigo.